Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Finished up the Intermediate HTML section from Web Developer Bootcamp on Udemy.
 Started on the Intro to CSS section.

 Thoughts: Still trying to find time.....

+Day 38: January 29, 2018

+Today's Progress: Continued working on Introduction to CSS from Web Developer Bootcamp on Udemy.